Brand Associations

 Hand-bag - split second research neuromarketing company

-These subconscious associations happen in a split-second.
+These subconscious associations happen in a split-second and are virtually impossible to fake

 Predictive Ability